covidcaremap/covid19-healthsystemcapacity/README.md

 meet up with our current best estimates of the growing and peak patient needs for hospitalization and critical care?

-In very recent work by the [Harvard Global Health Institute](https://globalepidemics.org/2020/03/17/caring-for-covid-19-patients/) (with stories and visualizations by the [NYTimes](https://www.nytimes.com/interactive/2020/03/17/upshot/hospital-bed-shortages-coronavirus.html), [ProPublica](https://projects.propublica.org/graphics/covid-hospitals)), they found that across a range of plausible scenarios where the US adult population is infected by COVID19 (20%, 40%, 60%) and how long the demand curve can be flattened out (epidemic lasting 6 months, 12 months, or 18 months) the demand at peak could surge past the number of US hospital beds (unoccupied or total depending on the scenario):
+In just-out work by the [Harvard Global Health Institute](https://globalepidemics.org/2020/03/17/caring-for-covid-19-patients/) (with stories and visualizations by the [NYTimes](https://www.nytimes.com/interactive/2020/03/17/upshot/hospital-bed-shortages-coronavirus.html), [ProPublica](https://projects.propublica.org/graphics/covid-hospitals)), they found that across a range of plausible scenarios where the US adult population is infected by COVID19 (20%, 40%, 60%) and how long the demand curve can be flattened out (epidemic lasting 6 months, 12 months, or 18 months) the demand at peak could surge past the number of US hospital beds (unoccupied or total depending on the scenario):

 ![](./figs/HGHI_allbeddemand_fig.png)